Jade: Myanmar

 Today, it is estimated that Myanmar is the origin of upwards of 70% of the world's supply of high-quality jadeite.
 Most of the jadeite mined in Myanmar is not cut for use in Myanmar, instead being transported to other nations, primarily in Asia, for use in jewelry and other products.
-The jadeite deposits found in Kachinland, in Myanmar's northern regions is the highest quality jadeite in the world, considered precious by sources in China going as far back as the 10th century.
+The jadeite deposits found in Kachin State, in Myanmar's northern regions is the highest quality jadeite in the world, considered precious by sources in China going as far back as the 10th century.